 Sell a Business

-Selling your business represents the culmination of years of hard work, dedication and sacrifice.
+Selling your company represents the culmination of years of hard work, dedication and sacrifice.
 There’s simply too much at stake to short-cut the sale process or try going it alone.
-Exit Strategies represents clients through the entire business sale process, which we tailor our clients’ specific business and circumstances.
-Here is a general description:
+Exit Strategies represents you through the entire business sale process, which we tailor to your needs and circumstances.
+Here is a general process description:

-During our complimentary initial consultation, we’ll get to know each other and you’ll receive answers regarding:
+During our initial consultation, we’ll get to know each other and you’ll receive answers on:

-An objective and reasonably thorough assessment of your business will help you decide if the time is right to sell, and help you maximize value in the sale process.
-During our initial visit we will recommend the appropriate level of analysis for your circumstances.
+An objective and thorough assessment of your business helps you decide if the time is right to sell and helps us maximize value in the sale process.
+A reasonably thorough assessment involves analyzing working capital levels, capital spending needs, growth plans, intangible assets, agreements, relationships, business plans, and numerous other drivers of value.
+It also involves adjusting financial statements and applying formal business valuation methods, not just pricing rules of thumb.
+During our initial visit we will recommend an appropriate level of analysis for your situation.